ijufumi/departure_time/README.md

 .
 ├── api                     # API Specification
-├── cmd                     # Entrypoint of launching app ├── internal                # Code for internal use
+├── cmd                     # Entrypoint of launching app ├── deploy                  # The code to create environment ├── internal                # Code for internal use
 │   ├── app                 # Code for app specific
 │   │   ├── container       # Create DI container